deltachat/deltachat-pages/en/help.md

   conversation in Delta Chat or in a "normal" e-mail app.

+### What if I expect a message from someone I didn't write to in the past?

+- If a message comes from an unknown contact, it appears as a **request**.
+You need to accept the request before you can reply.
+- You can also "delete" it if you don't want to chat with them for now.
+This does *not* delete the message on the server, only on your device.
+So you can still deal with the message in a different mail app.

 ### Does Delta Chat support images, videos and other attachments?

 - Yes.
 Beside the plain text, all e-mail attachments are displayed as separate messages.
 Outgoing messages get attachments as needed automatically.